-Here is my preliminary list of 2020 movies written or directed by women.
+This is a ongoing list of 2020 movies written or directed by women.
 I’ve included specific dates when available, but as you’ll see, there are several movies at the bottom of my list that are slated for 2020 but don’t yet have release dates.
-I’m sure I’ve missed a lot, and I’ll be updating as the year goes on.
+I’m sure I’ve missed a lot, and I’ll be updating every few weeks.
 If you have any suggestions, please leave a comment.

 Continue reading “2020 Movies Directed or Written by Women”